 Lydia Villarreal, Board Member

-Judge Villarreal was appointed by Gov. Davis to the Monterey County Superior Court in 2001 and served for 20 years.
-In 2019, Gavin Newsom appointed her to serve on the Judicial Selection Advisory Committee to assist with the vetting of future judges.
+The Honorable Villarreal is a retired judge for the Monterey County Superior Court in California.
+She was appointed to the bench by former Governor Gray Davis in 2001, serving for 20 years.
+In 2019, Governor Gavin Newsom appointed her to serve on the Judicial Selection Advisory Committee to assist with the vetting of future judges.
 She also serves on the executive board of the California Latino Judges Association.